KeppySoftware/OmniMIDI/README.md

 ## Info about the driver
 ### Features compared to other software synthesizers
 Click here: [Features compared to other software synthesizers](#features-compared-to-other-software-synthesizers)

-### Keppy's Direct MIDI API for developers
-You can access the Keppy's Direct MIDI API from here: [Keppy's Direct MIDI API Documentation](https://github.com/KeppySoftware/OmniMIDI/tree/master/DeveloperContent/KDMAPI.md)<br/>
-You can also access the source code for the Windows Multimedia Wrapper here: [WinMMWRP on GitHub](https://github.com/KeppySoftware/WinMMWRP)

-Here's a list of applications that currently have *native* support for the Keppy's Direct MIDI API:
-- mmidi by Sono, the first third-party project to feature my API at all: https://sono.9net.org/prog/mmidi/

 ### Required software for it to work
 You need this software installed before attempting to run the setup: